mackmoe/bitx-project/README.md

 # bitx-project
-This Repo is where I am working on a python coding project for the website
+This Repo is where I am working on a python coding project for the website. dev_env webfront @ http://dev.bitx.molovestoshare.com